-It is our mission to create unique interactive experiences and groundbreaking applications that will offer endless possibilities to both consumers and businesses.
+It is our mission to create unique interactive experiences and groundbreaking applications that will offer endless possibilities to both patients and healthcare institutions.

 This is great news and it is clear that children accept Augmented Reality quickly and without any problem.
 This is very good for us because those who have the youth on their side, owns the future!

 We develop XR applications for Sunnaas hospital in the field of wayfinding, gamification and personalized information provision.